Important things to know to avoid log deletion:

 To claim your find for this earthcache, answer the questions below.
 It is best to send your answers at the same time you post your find.
 If, for some reason you must send answers later, include the date you will send them in your found found log.
 Not receiving answers or the date I will receive them may result in deletion of your find.

 If more information is needed or questions need to be answered, you will be contacted promptly.

 Questions to answer - preferably through the message center.
 Responses from the CO will be through the message center.
 Cut and past the questions and include them with your answers so that I know which earthcache you are referring to:

 1. Look at the water in the lake both in the distance and looking straight down over the railing's edge.
 Does either location have color?
-When you look down, is there color to the water or are you seeing the bottom through clear water?
+When you look down, is there color to the water or are you simply seeing the bottom through clear water?
 What would be the reason for the colors you observe both in the distance and looking straight down?

 2. Look at the hummock.
-Using the depth of the lake from the cache text, suggest how tall is it overall - from the base underwater to top?
+Using the depth of the lake from the cache text, suggest how tall is it overall - from the base underwater to top above water?
 What changes to it would you expect to see over time?

 3. Describe one thing you experienced during this visit, apart from the lake and the hummock, that is related to the eruption years ago.

 4. How long did it take for microorganisms to create clear water in this lake? (this is on a readerboard at one of the alcoves.)